krishnagv198/support-wheel-of-fate-master/README.md

 ### Technology Stack
 - Java 8
-- Spring Boot 1.5.7
+- Spring Boot
 - SpringFramework Cloud
 - H2 Database 1.4.x/ later use other DB also
 - AWS Lambda

 ### Application
-Application structure is based on Controller -> Service -> Repository pattern.
+Application structure is based on Controller -> Service -> Repository pattern( Spring stereotypes).
 An in-memory database is used and sample data is preloaded from 'data.sql' file in classpath on application start.

 ### UI View
 A simple web page with Bootstrap and jQuery is used to call the REST API and display the return data.
 Spring thymeleaf is used for server-side rendering of the page.

 ### Cloud
 Spring Cloud Function is used to support serverless providers.
 Only AWS Lambda handler is implemented in this project.

+(As local code dumped, build and deploy, then access your local host with the rest uri for the specific service)

 ## REST API